-- Founded in 1979 by UUs to provide summer camp experience for our children
+The Mountain was founded in 1979 by a group of UUs from SUUSI to provide summer camp experience for our children

-- Open door policy is a based on the Unitarian Universalist (UU) faith tradition and principles
+Open door policy is based on the Unitarian Universalist (UU) faith tradition and principles

 The Mountain is here to enrich lives, create community, and celebrate nature.
 We’d love your congregation to be a partner in this amazing and meaningful venture.

-The Mountain also plans and sponsors retreats such as our annual Thanksgiving Dinner, Southern UU Fall Institute, Appalachian Spring Hiking, The Mountain Homecoming and Annual Meeting and other events open to all UU members and friends.
+The Mountain also plans and sponsors retreats such as our annual Thanksgiving Dinner, Southern UU Fall Institute, The Mountain Homecoming and Annual Meeting and other events open to all UU members and friends.

-The Mountain is a non-profit organization and thus depends on the donation of time, talent and treasury of supportive members and friends.
+The Mountain is a non-profit organization and thus depends on the donations of time, talent, and treasury of supportive members and friends.
 During our Annual Fund Drive that ends in May, each year we raise approximately $250,000.
 Your generous donations enable The Mountain to continue its Mission and Vision.

 Our Wider UU Community

 The congregations located in the Southeast, MidSouth, Florida, and Southwest Districts are now a part of the Unitarian Universalist Association’s Southern Region.
 The Mountain is located in this region and promotes its retreats, programs, and MountainCamps on the Southern Region’s events calendar.

 To learn more about the Unitarian Universalist Association and all its programs and services, visit the UUA.org website.
 The annual gathering of the UUA is the General Assembly, which will be held in Kansas City in 2018.